 But many of us don’t get 6-8 hours of sleep each night.
-I personally have had disrupted sleep patterns for much of my life, which probably started when I first became a parent.
-And now that my sons don’t wake me up, my chihuahua Charlie disturbs me instead!
+I myself have had disrupted sleep patterns for much of my life, starting from when my eldest son was born.
+And now that my sons are old enough to not wake me up, my chihuahua Charlie disturbs me most nights instead!

-Sticking to set times for going to bed and getting up will help to programme your body into a regular pattern of sleep.
-Of course that does mean not staying up late and sleeping in at the weekends.
+Sticking to a regular schedule for going to bed and getting up will help to programme your body into a regular pattern of sleep.
+Of course that does mean that you can’t really stay up late and sleep in at the weekends.

 But not everyone will feel sleepy at the same times, as we all have individual circadian rhythms.
-So it may be worth keeping a sleep diary to find out your own body’s pattern.
+So it can help to try keeping a sleep diary to find out your own body’s pattern.

-Then you can set a time for bed and for getting up which suits your own requirements.
+Then you can set a schedule for going to bed and getting up which suits your body’s individual requirements.